|

 appropriate ratios of protein-to-carbs-to-fats, and will only

 contain ingredients that are acceptable to that species.
+Pet

 foods that contain significant levels of High Glycemic ingredients